>TOPICS

 the two [terms Varna and Jati] were of different origin and it was only in the course of history that the Jatis were incorporated into the Varnas.
 10

-The Jatis, so Thapar, probably originate from the much older Indus Valley Culture, whose scripture has not yet been deciphered.
+The Jatis, so Thapar, probably originated from the much older Indus Valley Culture, whose scripture has not yet been deciphered.
 Later, when this culture disappeared, the Aryan Varnas were imposed on these differentiated social hierarchies.
 Above all the Varnas were based on purity, hierarchy, as well as professional specification.

 Purity and impurity